InnovateUKGitHub/openshift-project-reaper/README.md

 pip install -r requirements.txt
 ```

 ## YAML Settings

 There are only a few supported keys at present:

 - `enpoint.uri: ""` set this to point to the openshift instance endpoint

 - `endpoint.username: ""` set the username to use for Authentication

 - `endpoint.password: ""` set the password to go with the username

 - `endpoint.token:` set this to use token auth instead of username & password

 - `endpoint.options:` any additional parameters for the `oc login` command, eg. `--insecure-skip-tls-verify`

 - `projects.preserve: []` is a list of project to whitelist (ie. never delete these regardless of age)

+- `default_max_age_in_hours: 48` set this to the age threshold you would like, ie. projects older than this will be deleted, so long as they are not in the `preserve` list

+- `projects.rules: []` An array of hashes that can be used to match projects to DELETE based on a regex match and age threshhold.
+See below for details:

-  - `max_age_in_hours: 48` set this to the age threshold you would like, ie. projects older than this will be deleted, so long as they are not in the `preserve` list
+  - `projects.rules: [].max_age_in_hours: 48` set this to the age threshold you would like, ie. projects older than this will be deleted, so long as they are not in the `preserve` list

+  - `projects.rules: [].project: <regex>` set this to the age threshold you would like, ie. projects older than this will be deleted, so long as they are not in the `preserve` list

 ## Testing